yassine22-alt/biblios-app/CONTRIBUTING.md

 ---

-Thank you for contributing to [Project Name]!
+Thank you for contributing to Biblios-App!